A Gold Standard Dataset for the Reviewer Assignment Problem: Experimental setup

 \paragraph{Trivial baseline} First, we consider a trivial baseline that ignores the content of submissions and reviewers' profiles when computing the assignment scores: for each (participant, paper) pair, the \constant{} algorithm predicts the score $\similarity$ to be 1.

 \paragraph{Toronto Paper Matching System (TPMS)} The \tpms{} algorithm~\citep{charlin13tpms}, which is based on TF-IDF similarities, is widely used by flagship conferences such as ICML and AAAI.
 While an exact implementation is not publicly available, in our experiments we use an open-source version by~\citet{xu2018strategyproof} which implements the basic TF-IDF logic of \tpms{}.
-We also note that this method is rediscovered independently by~\citet{kerzendorf2020distributed}.
+We also note that the TF-IDF method was also independently proposed earlier by~\citet{price2010subsift}, and subsequently also rediscovered by~\citet{kerzendorf2020distributed}.

 As a technical remark, in our implementation we use reviewers' profiles and all reported papers to compute the IDF part of the TF-IDF model.
 In principle, one may be able to get a better performance by using a larger set of papers from the respective field (e.g., all submissions to the last edition of the conference) to compute IDF.